keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ```
 :::

-Functors need obey only these two laws.
+Functors need only to obey these two laws.
 These laws assert that Functors compose in the same manner as functions `f` and `g` do in `h := g ∘ f`.
 Functors thus _compose functional effects_ and may be universally regarded as the _context of effects_.

 This means, ideally, that `map()` is the same regardless of context.